modalitysystems/modalitysoftware-docs/twa/UpgradingTeamworkAnalytics.md

 ![Deployment History](images/TWAVersionNumbers.png)

+You can check the latest versions of the backend released here: [Github Releases List](https://github.com/modalitysystems/TeamworkAnalyticsGABuilds/releases)

 ## Backend Upgrade - ARM Template

 The process for upgrading is identical to installation, except that you will choose an existing Resource Group, rather than creating a new one.